Why Are My Monstera Leaves Curling? (11 Causes & Solutions)

 By understanding the causes of curling leaves, you can take the necessary steps to fix the problem and keep your Monstera plant healthy.

-Reasons of Monstera Leaves Curling (And How To Fix Them)
+Causes of Curling Monstera Leaves And How To Fix Them

 1. Underwatering

-One of the most common problems indoor gardeners face is Monstera leaves curling.
+One of the most common problems indoor gardeners face with Monsteras is curling leaves.

 This problem is most often caused by underwatering, which can cause the leaves to lose moisture and become crispy.